Updated – 2/5/23

 It was early summer in the 1950s, and I was just a teenager who needed a summer ca….
 NO!

 It was a freezing weekend in February when I visited Camp Crystal Lake, aka Camp Blood (“There’s a death curse!”), which is really just a Boy Scout Camp near the Delaware Water Gap.
 This Scout camp is famous because it was where the very first Friday the 13th was filmed.
 And the world of movies has never been the same.

 Now I need to be clear up front: This camp is NOT open for tours.
 They get extremely unhappy if you show up and try to look around (they won’t, under any circumstances, give permission).
 They get even more unhappy if you trespass to look around without permission, because then they have to call the cops.
-They have, in the last five years, started having extremely occasional tours (averaged once each year).
-If you want to get on one of those tours, go here to sign up for the mailing list.
-The tickets sell out really, really fast, so that is the best way to keep on top of it.
+The good news?
+They have several tours/fan experiences a year available now on select weekends, including some that include watching the movie at the camp or meeting some of the actors from the film.
+If you are interested in one of those tours, go visit this website.

 We stayed here with the Scouts because the Appalachian Trail goes along the edge of camp, and there is a sweet day hike from this camp to an old abandoned Boy Scout camp.
 Of course, staying at Camp Blood (and sleeping in a cabin where it was filmed) was a nice little bonus, even if my Scouts had no idea what the heck was going on.

 Aaaaaaaaaaaaanyway, the first awesome part – we got to stay in one of the cabins that was used for filming.
 Hooray!

 The morning was great, because this was my view when I woke up.
 Took the edge off the temperatures in the teens.

 While the Scouts staggered around half asleep, several of us old folks lept up to start exploring Camp Blood.

 Of course, there are other highlights to see in the camp.